sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 app.use('/public', express.static(__dirname + '/public'));
 ~~~~~~~~

 You can add local variables that can be used in views and throughout the app.
-See other examples here: http://expressjs.com/api.html#app.locals
+See more examples in the [express](http://expressjs.com/api.html#app.locals "express") api.

 ~~~~~~~~
 app.locals.title='Extended Express Example';